hara-y-u/Warp/README.md

 # Warp

 Warp provides Emacs with ability of realtime preview of html documents and documents which can be converted to htmls.
+Preview opens in web browser.

 ## Features